-8.13 The proposal will have a positive effect in relation to climate change.
+8.13 The proposal will have a positive effect in relation to climate change which is supported by a heritage assessment.

 Residential Amenity

 8.15 In considering if the proposed development would have an adverse impact on residential amenity, the key potential impacts are identified as the visual impact and this is considered above.